-A. Rationale
+Rationale

-Moving to the Cloud is difficult; generally little or no expertise exists in the form of tools and platforms to help the developer restructure his/her application toward the Cloud.
+After four years of PaaSage the fact remains for most businesses that moving to the Cloud is difficult; generally little or no expertise exists in the form of tools and platforms to help the developer restructure his/her application toward the Cloud.
 Users from the business community struggle to visualise the implications in terms of measurable threats and benefits from application movement to the Cloud.

 Thus, there has been only a slow take-up of Cloud technology for real business applications, although Clouds have been used for shared email environments, shared storage systems and similar purposes.
-Certainly many organisations have experimented using Cloud platforms (private or public) for systems development and one-off applications but major barriers exist in terms of the inability for applications to reconfigure dynamically across private and Public Clouds and maintain pre-Cloud SLA/QoS parameters.
+Certainly many organisations have experimented using Cloud platforms (private or public) for systems development and one-off applications but major barriers exist in terms of the inability for applications to reconfigure dynamically across Private, Public and Hybrid Clouds and maintain pre-Cloud SLA/QoS parameters.

-The PaaSage project aims to address these problems using a model-centric approach.
-By developing a model-based Cloud management platform, PaaSage aims to deliver a platform-supported approach that provides greater flexibility and support for user / business requirements when managing applications across the whole Cloud lifecycle and deployment architectures.
+The PaaSage project addressed these problems using a model-centric approach.
+By developing a model-based Cloud management platform PaaSage puts user requirements at the start, centre and end of the Cloud lifecycle.
+PaaSage has delivered a platform-supported approach that provides greater flexibility and assurance for user / business requirements when managing applications across the whole Cloud lifecycle and deployment architectures.